José Ignacio, Uruguay

 José Ignacio is a resort (balneario) in the Maldonado Department of southeastern Uruguay.

 Geography

 The resort is located on the coast of the Atlantic Ocean, on Route 10, east of José Ignacio Lagoon.

 A notable feature is the Punta José Ignacio Lighthouse.

 History

 In April 1873 the British ship Norman got wrecked near José Ignacio.
+In the 2020s, the town became an arts destination.

 Population

 In 2011 José Ignacio had a population of 292 permanent inhabitants.